 1. Grantee Responsibilities

 All grantees receiving awards from the Institute are responsible for the management and fiscal control of all funds.
 Responsibilities include accounting for receipts and expenditures, maintaining adequate financial records, and refunding expenditures disallowed by audits.

 a.
-Each application for funding from a State or local court must be approved, consistent with State law, by the State's Supreme Court, or its designated agency or council.
+Each application for funding from a State or local court must be approved, Start Printed Page 57396consistent with State law, by the State's Supreme Court, or its designated agency or council.